smwal/clever-sdk/README.md

 # Clever API Python Module
 This repository contains a Python module for interacting with the Clever Data API.
 It allows for seamless integration with Clever’s data systems, enabling operations like retrieving user, classroom, and school data.

-## Features

-Access Clever API: Easily connect to and retrieve data from the Clever API.
-Data Retrieval: Supports fetching data related to students, teachers, classes, and schools.

 ## Installation

 Clone the repository: